 Seasonal Energy Efficiency Ratio (SEER)

-This is an efficiency rating metric that each manufacturer discloses to help homeowners choose the most efficient and sustainable HVAC systems.
+Each manufacturer discloses this efficiency rating metric to help homeowners choose the most efficient and sustainable HVAC systems.
 The SEER number shows how efficiently a heat pump cools a home.
 Typical SEER ratings fall between 14 and 24, with the higher number being the most efficient.

 Heating Seasonal Performance Ratio (HSPF)